 Pick up Kids on the Cape for a calendar list of fun kid-friendly activities.
 Don’t miss the Cape Cod Children’s Museum in Mashpee for younger children and the Marine Animal Discovery Center in Buzzard’s Bay.
-The Animal Discovery Center is a non-profit rehabilitation center for wild animals native to the area including seals, turtles and birds.
+The Animal Discovery Center is a non-profit rehabilitation center for wild animals native to the area including seals, turtles, and birds.

 Cape Cod is very bike-friendly.
 You can rent bicycles throughout the 25-mile Cape Cod Rail Trail.
 Biking can be a healthy and inexpensive way to get around as a family, plus there are plenty of drop-off and rental locations (so you don’t have to do the full 25 miles).
 From the relatively flat trail, you can enjoy the natural landscape including cranberry bogs, ponds and salt marshes.

-Don’t miss the Cape Cod lighthouses, the most famous of which is the 66 foot tall Highland Lighthouse.
+Don’t miss the Cape Cod lighthouses–the most famous of which is the 66 foot tall Highland Lighthouse.
 During certain times of the year, you may even see whales from the spectacular view of the Atlantic!

 You can tour the Cape Cod Potato Chip Factory and enjoy a few free samples while you’re there.
 When you’re in New England you have to have some ice cream (of course), so Four Seas is the place to go!
-For the classic lobster roll or clam strips, try the Clam Shack or Cobie’s (which offers burgers and fries as well for non-seafood lovers).
+For the classic lobster roll or clam strips, try the Clam Shack or Cobie’s (which offers burgers and fries for non-seafood lovers).
 Don’t miss a chance to stock up on classic candy at the Kandy Korner (saltwater taffy!) and get some souvenirs at the 1856 Country Store.

 Unlike the average “big city,” Chicago has a friendly, small-town feel in certain areas and neighborhoods, and there’s TONS to do.
 Not only that, but you can easily save by staying in the suburbs and taking the Metra rail system or the elevated train (known as “The L”).

-From the Botanic Garden to the Brookfield Zoo, Chicago and the surrounding suburbs are filled with amazing things to do, see and check out.
-Head to the Navy Pier to ride on the 15-story Ferris Wheel and get a birds eye view of the entire city.
+From the Botanic Garden to the Brookfield Zoo, Chicago and the surrounding suburbs are filled with amazing things to do, see, and check out.
+Head to the Navy Pier to ride on the 15-story Ferris Wheel and get a birds-eye view of the entire city.

 Bike Chicago offers bike rentals (including tandem bikes) and has stations spread throughout the city.
 Biking along Lake Michigan provides some of the best views and outdoor fun, including the fountains at Millennium Park.